The Wild Angels: Plot

 Heavenly Blues is the leader of the Angels motorcycle gang from San Pedro, California.
 Loser (or "the Loser") is his best friend.

 Loser has his motorcycle stolen, and in between sprees of sex, drugs, rock and roll, booze, loud revving Harley chopper motorcycle engines, bongo drums and fights, the Angels ride out to Mecca, California in the desert to look for the motorcycle.
-One of the Angels finds a brake pedal, which he says is a piece of Loser's motorcycle, in a garage that is the hang-out of a Mexican group.
+Loser finds a brake pedal, which he says is a piece of his motorcycle, in a garage that is the hang-out of a Mexican group.
 The two groups brawl, with the Angels apparently winning.
 The police arrive and the Angels escape but Loser gets separated from the others and is left behind.
 He steals a police motorcycle but eventually one of the officers shoots Loser in the back, putting him in the hospital.

 Blues leads a small group of Angels to sneak Loser out of the hospital.
 A nurse hears a noise and comes into the hospital room.
 One of the Angels assaults her.
 Blues pulls the Angel away, forcing him to stop.
 The nurse, having seen Blues, identifies him to the police.
 The Angels take Loser to a biker bar and safe house run by 'Momma', a friend of the gang, but without proper medical care, Loser dies.

 The Angels forge a death certificate for Loser and arrange for a church funeral in Sequoia Grove, Loser's rural hometown.
 The Angels arrive at the church and carry in Loser's casket which is draped with a Nazi flag.

 The funeral preacher arrives at the church and starts the funeral sermon, a eulogy consisting entirely of funeral oratory cliches which angers Blues and he interrupts the preacher and the Angels decide to have a party in the church, with alcohol, dancing and reckless destruction of the church fixtures.
 They remove Loser from his coffin, they sit him up as a guest of honor and place a joint in his mouth.
 They beat and tie up the preacher and put him into the casket.
 Gaysh, the Loser's girlfriend, is drugged and raped by several members of the gang.
-Blues has sex with Momma, while Mike, Blues' girlfriend, is kissed by another biker until Blues confronts them and slaps her.
+Blues has sex with Momma, while Mike, Blues' girlfriend, is kissed by another biker until Blues confronts them and punches him.
 Blues then tells his gang that it is time to bury Loser.

 The Angels move through the town in a funeral procession to the Sequoia Grove Cemetery, where the townspeople show up outside the gate and provoke a brawl between the Angels and the townspeople.
 Police sirens are heard approaching in the background.
 Everyone scatters, the Angels mounting their bikes, and Mike begs him to leave but he tells her to get on the bike of another member of the gang and go.
 Blues, left alone in the graveyard, slowly begins shoveling dirt into the open grave to bury his friend Loser.